How to Build a Bigger and Straighter Upper Back

 This information has influenced my approach to improving the appearance and function of someone’s upper back.
 In the past, I would cue people to straighten their back when doing rows and lat pulldowns (or at-home alternatives).
 Now I prioritize rib position and movement.

-- The first to move the pelvis in a position that allows better diaphragm function
+1. The first to move the pelvis in a position that allows better diaphragm function

-- The next to shunt air into your upper back
+2. The next to shunt air into your upper back

-- And the final one is a rowing exercise for the upper back muscles where you can apply these two postural exercises.
+3. And the final one is a rowing exercise for the upper back muscles where you can apply these two postural exercises.

-The Best Exercises For Improving Upper-Back Posture
+The Best Exercises for Improving Posture

 Here’s a simple routine that I use to help my clients improve their upper-back posture.
-The goal with these postural exercises is to increase how far you can pull your shoulders back without neck and lower back tension whilst completing full breath cycles.
+The goal of these postural exercises is to increase how far you can pull your shoulders back without neck and lower back tension whilst completing full breath cycles.

 Until you’re proficient at exhaling fully and inhaling properly, keep doing the 90/90 hip lift and All-4 Reach.
-Each exercise done consistently over time will improve your posture and your ability to create pressure without you having to think about it, making lifting more natural and fun.
+Each exercise done consistently over time will improve your posture and ability to create pressure without having to think about it, making lifting more natural and fun.

 This is best performed as a daily routine.
 As Dan John says, “If it’s important, do it every day.”